AugustoAyala/AugustoAyala/README.md

 <p align="center">
 :bearded_person: Hi!
-I'm Augusto! 👋
+I'm Augusto! 	:argentina:	:argentina:
 </p>
 <p align="center">
 <a href="www.linkedin.com/in/augustoanibalayala">
 <img src="https://img.shields.io/badge/-LinkedIn-%233781da" alt="LinkedIn"/></a>
 </p>

-💬 Nice to meet you!
-I'm a software developer, originally from Salta, Argentina.
-I love writing code.
+💬 Nice to meet you! :computer: I'm a software developer,:earth_americas: originally from Salta, Argentina. :purple_heart: I love writing code.
 I'm a senior software engineer passionate about web technologies with Javascript like ReactJS and Node.js.
 <!--
 **AugustoAyala/AugustoAyala** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.